A resource is extra data used by the game, and is stored in a data file, instead of being in the code. Resources are contained in the

 Minecraft identifies resources using

-ResourceLocation contains two parts: a domain and a path.
+ResourceLocation contains two parts: a namespace and a path.
 It generally points to the resource at

 ctx is a context-specific path fragment that depends on how the